AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/setup-conda.md

     conda activate openscpca
     ```

-    At this point, your terminal prompt will have a prefix `(openscpca)`, which lets you know that you are in that conda environment.
+    At this point, your terminal prompt will show the prefix `(openscpca)`, which lets you know that you are in that conda environment.
     In general, this is how conda indicates which environment, if any, the terminal is working in.
     <figure markdown="span">
         ![Activate the openscpca environment](../../img/conda-activate-openscpca.png){width="300"}